Self-Managed VPS vs Managed VPS: Which is Right for You?

 Verdict: A self-managed VPS provides maximum control.
 Managed VPS offers flexibility with guardrails, especially when combined with Bluehost’s full-access plans.

 A managed VPS simplifies resource scaling with provider support.
 You can upgrade plans anytime without migrating to a new physical server or losing configurations.
 At Bluehost, we offer scalable managed VPS plans designed to grow with your traffic.
-You get similar flexibility to fully managed dedicated hosting solutions, with no downtime or reconfiguration needed.
+You get similar flexibility to that of fully managed dedicated hosting solutions, with no downtime or reconfiguration required.

-Verdict: Go managed for seamless scaling and hands-off upgrades.
-Choose self-managed only if you’re confident in handling capacity planning on your own.
+Verdict: Opt managed VPS for seamless scaling and hands-off upgrades.
+Choose self-managed, only if you’re confident in handling capacity planning on your own.

 Also read: Managed Dedicated Server Hosting That Scales: Performance, Uptime, ROI